enriquelara11/Bellabeat/README.md

 6. weightLogInfo_merged

 ROCCC Method to determine credibility and integrity
-- Reliability: The data has been provided by Amazon Mechanical Turk
+- Reliability: The data has been provided by Amazon Mechanical Turk, a site owned by Amazon, Inc. It is a legitimate crowdsourcing platform for businesses.
+However there are many problems with the data inlcuding the relatively small sample size.
+We concluded that the data is *NOT* reliable for our analysis.
-- Originality:
+- Originality: Because the datasets for this investigation were given by Amazon Mechanical Turks, they exhibit *low* levels of originality.
-- Comprehensiveness
+- Comprehensiveness: At times many of the datasets for this analysis were hard to fully comprehend.
+There is context missing from many of the factors within our files.
+We concluded that the level of comprehesivess is *Poor*.
 - Current
 - Cited